New NHS staff will be trained and regulated properly, vows Sunak

 “Whilst we need to attract new staff, we also want to make sure we support and retain existing staff who possess invaluable skills and experience.”

-Labour’s shadow health secretary Wes Streeting claimed the Conservatives are taking ideas from his party.
+Labour’s shadow health secretary Wes Streeting claimed the Conservatives were taking ideas from his party.

-He said: “The Conservatives have finally admitted they have no ideas of their own, so are adopting Labour’s plan to train the doctors and nurses the NHS needs.
-They should have done this a decade ago – then the NHS would have enough staff today.
+He added: “The Conservatives have finally admitted they have no ideas of their own, so are adopting Labour’s plan to train the doctors and nurses the NHS needs.
+They should have done this a decade ago – then the NHS would have enough staff today.”

-“Instead, the health service is short of 150,000 staff and this announcement will take years to have an impact.”